shivendrra/axon/docs/axon_micro.md

 # **axon.micro**

-## **Class `value`**
+## **Class `scalar`**

-The `value` class provides an abstraction for handling numerical values with support for gradients, arithmetic operations, and various activation functions.
-It acts as a wrapper around `engine.Value` and allows seamless integration of gradient-based computations.
+The `scalar` class provides an abstraction for handling numerical values with support for gradients, arithmetic operations, and various activation functions.
+It acts as a wrapper around `scalar.cpp` and allows seamless integration of gradient-based computations.

 ### **Constructor:**
 - **`__init__(self, data)`**:
   - **data**: The initial value for this object.
-It can be a numeric value or an instance of `engine.Value`.
+It can be a numeric value or an instance of `scalar`.

 ### **Properties:**
 - **`data`**:
-  - **Getter**: Returns the current value of the `value` object.
+  - **Getter**: Returns the current value of the `scalar` object.
   - **Setter**: Updates the value with `new_data`.
 - **`grad`**:
   - **Getter**: Returns the gradient of the value.